masteris777/params-js/README.md

 # params-js
 [![Build Status](https://travis-ci.org/masteris777/params-js.svg?branch=master)](https://travis-ci.org/masteris777/params-js)
+This simple Nodejs module implements loading of an app configuration from a JSON file, CLI, environment variables or asynchronous input.

+## Example1:
-## Example1: values to be passed via command line or as environment parameters
+Values to be passed via command line or as environment parameters

 ```json
 {